-For this type of account: Give name and SSN of Individual Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account 3.
+For this type of account: Give name and SSN of: Individual Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account 3.
 Custodian account of a minor (Uniform Gift to Minors Act) The minor 4. a.
 The usual revocable savings trust (grantor is also trustee) The grantor-trustee b.
 So-called trust account that is not a legal or valid trust under state law The actual owner 5.
-Sole proprietorship or disregarded entity owned by an individual The owner 3 For this type of account: Give name and EIN of: 6.
-Disregarded entity not owned by an individual The owner 7.
-A valid trust, estate, or pension trust Legal entity 4 8.
-Corporate or LLC electing corporate status on Form 8832 The corporation 9.
-Association, club, religious, charitable, educational, or other tax-exempt organization The organization 10.
-Partnership or multi-member LLC The partnership 11.
-A broker or registered nominee The broker or nominee 12.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity
+Sole proprietorship or disregarded entity owned by an individual The owner For this type of account: Give name and EIN of: 6.
+Disregarded entity not owned by an individual The owner The owner Legal entity 7. individual 4 7.
+8. individual A valid trust, estate, or pension trust Corporate or LLC electing Legal entity 7.
+8. 9. individual A valid trust, estate, or pension trust Corporate or LLC electing corporate status on Form 8832 Association, club, religious, charitable, educational, or other Legal entity The corporation 7.
+8. 9. individual A valid trust, estate, or pension trust Corporate or LLC electing corporate status on Form 8832 Association, club, religious, charitable, educational, or other tax-exempt organization Legal entity The corporation The organization